TryGhost/Themes/README.md

 yarn symlink --theme <theme-name> --site /dir/to/your/ghost-site
 ```

-To create an installable theme zip file in `packages/<theme-name>/dist/`:
+To create an installable theme zip file in `packages/<theme-name>/dist/`, change directory to packages (`cd packages`) and run the following command:

 ```bash
 # create .zip file